Atmospheric Sciences Laboratory: Meteorological equipment and techniques

 One of ASL's main priorities was the development and evaluation of new meteorological equipment for the Army.
 Examples of technologies included new radiosondes, mobile hydrogen generators, fast-rise balloons, mobile weather radar, and portable automatic observing stations for collecting weather information in inaccessible areas.

 Projects

-The Atmospheric Sciences Laboratory developed many technologies as part of its mission.
+The Atmospheric Sciences Laboratory developed many sophisticated technologies as part of its mission.
 Examples include the following: